-Reddit offers immense potential for marketers thanks to its vast user base and a seemingly endless number of niche communities.
+Reddit offers immense potential for marketers thanks to its vast user base and more than 100,000 niche communities.
 Here’s how to determine whether it’s right for you.

-Reddit is a social media-meets-message board-type website where hundreds of millions of users (aka Redditors) discuss various topics under respective subforums, aka “subreddits.”
+Reddit is a social media-meets-message board website where hundreds of millions of users (aka Redditors) discuss various topics under respective subforums, aka “subreddits.”

 (Image: Brett Jordan/Unsplash)